-Each dataset was run for 1000 iterations using the IAM, and also the TPM, with proportion of single-step mutations set to 88% and the variance set as either 12 or 30 (one run each).
-To assess the impact of both underlying genetic structure and admixed individuals on the detection of effective population size change using these methods, the dataset followed a hierarchical selection process (Table 2) where the presence of both genetic structure and admixed individuals in the dataset was systematically and sequentially accounted for.
-This process was repeated with just the most contemporary samples from 2009 and 2014, and also with early (1993-1995 and 1993-1999) and late (2009-2014 and 2014) datasets from the Wales and Borders (Western Wales and Severn RBD regions), where there was sufficient sampling to allow a temporal comparison (i.e., N > 15).
+Microsatellite repeat unit Frequency of single-step mutations Number of loci in otter panel Dinucleotide 83.8% 4 Tetranucleotide 89.5% 11 % single-step mutations in otter panel 88% 15 underlying genetic structure and admixed individuals on the detection of effective population size change using these methods, the dataset followed a hierarchical selection process (Table 2) where the presence of both genetic structure and admixed individuals in the dataset were systematically and sequentially accounted for.
+This process was repeated with just the most contemporary samples from 2009 and 2014, and also with early (1993-1995 and 1993-1999) and late (2009-2014 and 2014) datasets from the Wales and Borders (Western Wales and Severn RBD regions), where there was sufficient sampling to allow a temporal comparison (i.e. N>15).